blaynem/rumble-raffle-DAO/README.md

 - General:
   - TESTING.
 We have zero tests.
 Not great!
+- Start Game
+  - Should throw error if:
+    - No activities
+    - no players
+    - no chance of pve / pvp
+- Activities
+  - Allow different activity formats
+    - Add `PLAYER1 killed PLAYER2 by ACTION WEAPON` format
+    - Add passing special weapons from users
 - Revives:
   - We should increase the amount of revives based on how many players are left.
 Right now it's only 1 per round.